 Water-based lube can be safely used with sex toys and condoms.
 Oil-based lubes, however, can cause condoms and sex toys to degrade.
 Look for a clean, paraben-free lubricant that’s gentle and nonirritating.
 We love this no-touch lube warmer from Pulse, which delivers a uniformly measured dollop of warmed (water-based) lubricant into your fingers using a motion sensor.

 Wands provide a rumbly, powerful external vibration, which is good for those who need more stimulation to get off.
 Our Double-Sided Wand Vibrator does that with its wonder-ball end, and more: The other end is slim and flexible for precise clitoral vibration, as well as exploration of the vaginal opening.
-(You can also use the slim end to penetrate one to three inches; it feels especially good pressed against the vagina’s front wall.)
+(You can also use the slim end to penetrate one to three inches for internal stimulation; it feels especially good pressed against the vagina’s front wall.)
 The vibrator is water-resistant for bath and shower play and has an LED battery-light display, so you can rest assured it won’t die on you in the heat of the moment.

-Using “pleasure air” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feels a lot like oral sex.
+Using “smart silence” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feels a lot like oral sex.
 The toy may be silent, but you may not be—we’ve found it’s a consistent path to an intensely satisfying orgasm.